BioClub/labU/README.md

 # Discussion

 What do you want from the site?
 What is still missing?
 What is needed to run the BioClub?
-Please write your ideas/suggestions at [Wiki]().
+Please write your ideas/suggestions at the [Wiki](https://github.com/BioClub/BioClub-Wordpress-Theme/wiki).

 # Structure